 Terms you will be responsible for are either the highlighted terms in the outlines for each lecture or those terms which we have strongly empahasized in class.
 There are many terms in the books but only those strongly emphasized will be selected.
 30 points.

-Part C.3 terms will be chosen from part B and you must define each one.
+Part C. Definitions.
+3 terms will be chosen from part B and you must define each one.
 You will have 7 choices from which you must define 3 giving a full definition, date or dates if relevant plus 3 strong facts.
-If you use a term that is distinctive in your definition or facts you must describe it in detail.
+If you use a word that is distinctive in your definition or facts you must explain it in detail.
 20 points.

 What is it like to live in ancient Athens about 440 B.C.?
 Give 10 significant characteristics of life there.
 You might include the sort of government they have, what life in the agora was like and some of the buildings you would encounter, who were your city-state's enemies, what was entertainment like,